tekumara/notes/python-type-checking.md

 ```

 NB: [PEP 655](https://www.python.org/dev/peps/pep-0655/) introduces a new syntax for this in Python 3.10.

-A dictionary can be inferred as a TypedDict when supplied as a function argument, but requires an explicit annotation when assigned to a variable ([ref](https://github.com/microsoft/pyright/issues/1727#issuecomment-813123780)).

 A TypedDict is not compatible with `Dict[str, Any]` because it is considered a mutable invariant collection, see [mypy #4976](https://github.com/python/mypy/issues/4976).